Eugene E. Stokowski

 Eugene Edward Stokowski (June 23, 1921 – August 1, 1979) was an American politician and businessman.

 Stokowski was born in Minneapolis, Minnesota and graduated from Edison High School in 1939.
 He served in the United States Marine Corps during World War II.
-Stokowski graduated from University of Minnesota in 1949 and was involved with the stock market.
+Stokowski graduated from the University of Minnesota in 1949 and was involved with the stock market.
 Stokowski served on the Minneapolis City Council and was a Democrat.
-He served in the Minnesota Senate from 1973 until his death in 1979.
-His wife Anne K. Stokowski also served in the Minnesota Senate.
+He served in the Minnesota Senate from 1973 until his death in 1979 at age 58.
+His wife, Anne, also served in the Minnesota Senate.